pakshuang/ai-chat-survey/docs/setup.md

    cp sample.env .env
    ```

-3. Fill in the `.env` file with the necessary environment variables.
+3. Fill in the `.env` file with the necessary environment variables, such as the OpenAI API key.
 Some of the variables are already filled in with default values.

 ## Running the Application